TangentFoxy/docker-compose/ReadMe.md

 1. Note where I got the original compose file or documentation.
 2. Add instructions.
 3. End with notes about complications or issues I ran into.

+## Tasks
+- [ ] figure out requirements to config a cosmos database so that its config can have one specified here instead of being stuck on the host machine
+- [ ] Update EtherPad, use it, make sure it works, update table